herdisheida/P6-Wordle/README.md

 ## Get Started
-USAGE:\
+### Get Started
 Go to the Game folder and run the program in start.py file
 ```bash
 cd <your-wordle-game-folder>
 python3 start.py
 ```

+### Users
-You sign-/log-in by typing your username at the start of the program.
+You can sign-/log-in by typing your username at the start of the programm, no password needed :D.